JoyeBright/JoyeBright.github.io/_pages/cv.md

     *   Reports of two students have been added and are ready to download in Persian.[1]() and [2]()

 ## Certificate
-* Deep Learning in Python Awarded by DataCamp-#5615777
+* Deep Learning in Python Awarded by DataCamp, #5615777

 ## Skills
 ### Programming Languages